-- The proposed school has a written statement of its aims and ethos on its website. - The proposed school's website contains all relevant and required policies and information required by the standards.
-For example, the school's behaviour policy and admissions policy are on the proposed school's website. - The website contains the required information about the proprietor, including its address and contact details.
-All required information relating to the proposed school is on its website. - The proposed school has a clear format for reporting termly pupils' progress and attainment to parents. - The standards in this part are likely to be met if the proposed school opens.
+- The proposed school has a written statement of its aims and ethos on its website. - The proposed school's website will contain all relevant and required policies and information required by the standards. - The website also contains the required information about the proprietor, including its address and contact details. - The proposed school has a clear format for reporting termly pupils' progress and attainment to parents. - The standards in this part are likely to be met if the proposed school opens.